FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

 Firely PubSub
 =============

-Firely offers the PubSub plugins to enable other services to communicate with Firely Server on data changes asynchronously.
+Firely offers the PubSub feature to enable other services to communicate with Firely Server on data changes asynchronously.
 Specifically, other applications can send *commands* to update FHIR resources in the database and subscribe to *events* published by the server whenever resources change.
 Both commands and events get communicated as messages via a message broker (RabbitMQ).

 Using PubSub might provide several advantages: